bodo-ai/PyDough/documentation/usage.md

 The following configs are used in the behavior of `DAYOFWEEK`, `DATETIME`, and `DATEDIFF`:

 5. `start_of_week` (default=`DayOfWeek.SUNDAY`): Determines which day is considered the first day of the week.
-This affects functions like
+This affects the following functions:
-- `DAYOFWEEK` : An integer that returns the number of days since the start of the week.
+- `DAYOFWEEK` : A function that returns the number of days since the start of the week.
 Start of week is relative to the `start_of_week` config.
 - `DATETIME` : This function also supports the `start of week` unit, which is relative to the `start_of_week` config.
 - `DATEDIFF` : This function also supports difference between two dates in terms of weeks, which is relative to the `start_of_week` config.